“You are not creative.”

 The book Creative Confidence: Unleashing the Creative Potential in All of Us*, by brothers David and Tom Kelley, shows you how you can become more creative in your daily life.
-Not only is the book incredibly insightful, but there are also TONS of free resources out there to continue the learning after you turn the last page.
+Not only is the book incredibly insightful, but there are also TONS of free resources out there to continue learning after you turn the last page.
 My main takeaway?
-We can all think more like creative entrepreneurs, no matter what job titles we have.
+We can all think more like creative entrepreneurs, no matter our job titles.

 In case you have not read the book yet, you can read a summary on their website.

 There are dozens of strategies in the book, but here are my five favorite ways to develop creativity in your career.

 - You are not born creative – you are conditioned to be creative.
 This means you can condition yourself to be more creative.
 Get in that mindset.
 Ban the phrase, “I am not creative” FOREVER.